Seeing Beyond RGB Capabilities: Data-Driven and Physics-Guided Broadband Spectral Extrapolation of Plasmonic Nanostructures by Deep Learning: Results and Discussion

 In contrast, the intensity distribution, shown in the right panel of Figure \ref{fig:6-heterosce-loss}(b), presents a distinctly different behavior.
 The overall population density plot of resonance intensity (shown in black) displays three distinct peaks, indicating the existence of three subpopulations.
 Interestingly, the core group is primarily composed of the subpopulation with the lowest resonance intensities.
 The remaining two subpopulations with higher intensities are predominantly classified as outliers.
 Interestingly, the spectra with modest intensity ($\simeq$2.6 arb. units), which contain the largest number of samples, are most recognized as the core data that \textit{SPARX} is most confident in.
 This may be attributed to their generally more uniform and well-behaved geometries, with reduced randomness stemming from previously discussed factors.
 In contrast, the higher-intensity subpopulations are treated as outliers by \textit{SPARX}, likely due to more complex features such as sharp polyhedral facets, nonuniform gaps, or even picocavities.
-These features have more randomness in general, and are more difficult to characterize using only DF images, leading to increased uncertainty in their prediction.
-In fact, this also aligns with the empirical intuition in plasmonics and surface-enhanced Raman scattering: extreme enhancement with high intensity often compromises robustness and consistency.
+These features have more randomness in general, and are more difficult to characterize using only DF images, leading to increased uncertainty in their prediction. {That means, the identification of outliers is primarily data-driven rather than based on direct structural evidence from SEM or TEM, since the features inside the nanogap are typically inaccessible by SEM or TEM.} In fact, this also aligns with the empirical intuition in plasmonics and surface-enhanced Raman scattering: extreme enhancement with high intensity often compromises robustness and consistency.
 Nanoparticles exhibiting such exceptionally high intensities remain rare outliers relative to the overall population.
 Remarkably, our \textit{SPARX} model captures this trade-off by analyzing the associated uncertainty.
 It is important to note that while our heteroscedastic model is capable of identifying such complex cases from DF images, accurately reconstructing their spectral details remains challenging due to the limitations of the input modality.
 Detection of these outliers should not be conflated with precise spectral prediction.

 To further demonstrate how the model's certainty translates into improved predictions, we analyze the distribution of prediction errors for both resonance wavelength and intensity.
 This is visualized in Figure \ref{fig:6-heterosce-loss}(c), where the x-axis represents the error magnitude and the y-axis shows the percentage of the dataset with errors below that threshold.
 For instance, in predicting the resonance peak wavelength, over 90\% of the core data exhibits a resonance prediction error of less than 4\% of the mean resonance ($\bar{\lambda}$).
 Additionally, the cumulative histograms reveal that the core dataset shows a steeper increase in percentage at lower error values for both resonance and intensity.
 This clearly indicates that the model provides significantly more accurate predictions for the core subset compared to the outlier group, further reinforcing the utility of uncertainty-based screening in practical applications.